jbernard3396/TS-Project-Seed/README.md

-# Typescript PacKage Seed
+# Typescript Package Seed
-This shoule have everything you need to start a new package for typescript development.
+This should have everything you need to start a new package for typescript development.

 # How to use
 Simply copy all of the files here into your project and global search through package.json for \<things that need replaced\>

+you can then run
+`npm install` - to install dependencies
+`npm run test` - to run tests
+`ctrl + shift + b` - to transpile the ts files

 # How can I contribute
 If you are looking to make improvements to this seed project, feel free to check for todo items on this trello board